ArcBees/gwtp-eclipse-plugin/README.md

 ##GWTP
 https://github.com/ArcBees/GWTP - A complete model-view-presenter framework to simplify your next GWT project.

+##News
+* .7 integration is in the works which will include the EventBus upgrade.
+Nov 2012

 ##Introduction
 This page describes the GWTP Eclipse Plugin that provides simple wizard to create new GWTP project and various classes such as Presenter/View pairs, Action/ActionHandler pairs, Event/Handler pairs or simple model classes.